Your challenges

 - DEMO: To demonstrate and try the ByoFlex® technology.

 - RENTAL: Temporary, longer term.
-Resulting in CAPEX + OPEX savings.
+Resulting in immediate CAPEX + OPEX savings.

 - BUY: Rental + buy option.